 Flights to Corsica

 Air Corsica and EasyJet both fly to Corsica from various cities on mainland France, including Paris, Marseille and Nice.
 National carriers and budget airlines fly direct to Corsica from various countries across Europe, including from Italy, Belgium, Germany, Luxembourg and Switzerland.
 EasyJet flies to Corsica from London Gatwick, Manchester, and from Italy.

 Another option is to fly to Nice or Marseille with Air France, British Airways, BMI, flybe.com or EasyJet (among others), and cross by ferry.
 Alternatively, fly to Pisa in Italy and cross by ferry from Livorno.

-See our bike hire listings here.
-Check our map below or see our advice here for finding accommodation across France.
-I hope to add more accommodation options soon – drop me a line at email@example.com if you can recommend a bike-friendly place to stay.
+Search here for accommodation.
+Drop me a line at email@example.com if you can recommend a bike-friendly place to stay.